registry-operator/adr/docs/4-operator-mvp-roadmap.md

 ## Decision Outcome

-Selected option: "Medium MVP" with default configuration, because empty operator scaffolding doesn't provide any project value from `Registry` perspective, but integration with protocols like `s3` and `filesystem` will be demanding and need a stable working fundations.
+Selected option: *Medium MVP* with default configuration, because empty operator scaffolding doesn't provide any project value from `Registry` perspective, but integration with protocols like `s3` and `filesystem` will be demanding and need a stable working fundations.

 As a descussion result the detailed `ROADMAP.md` is created in `registry-operator` repo.